Dedeemiko/Reversipe/README.md

 What is your app?
 Give a brief description in a couple of sentences.

-It is a reverse food receipe app called ReverseCipe.
-ReverCipe is a mobile app designed for users who want to create a meal based on the ingredients they have at home.
+It is a reverse food receipe app called Reversipe.
+Reversipe is a mobile app designed for users who want to create meals based on the ingredients they have at home.
+It is also perfect for users who wish to be more creative in the kitchen and experiment with recipes without needing additional resources.

 ### Problem Space

 Why is your app needed?
 Give any background information around any pain points or other reasons.

 People typically find it difficult to figure out what they can make with limited ingredients, this leads to food waste or more money spent buying more groceries.
-ReverCipe addresses this problem by allowing users to maximize the ingredients they already have
+Reversipe addresses this problem by allowing users to maximize the ingredients they already have at home.
+It also helps users be more creative in preparing a meal.

 ### User Profile

 Who will use your app?
 How will they use it?
 Add any special considerations that your app must take into account.

--   Anyone
+-   Anyone who loves to cook, or looking for quick meal ideas based on the available ingredients they have
+-   People that want to reduce food waste by using the ingredients they have before they expire
+-   Users will interact with the app by inputting their available ingredients into the app and receive recipe suggestions.
+They will have the option to search for meals based on country or region.

 ### Features

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

--   As a user, I want to create a meal using the ingredients I have at home
--   As a user, I want to know if I have esufficient ingredients for the meal I plan to prepare
--   As a user, I want to see the estimated time required to prepare the meal
+-   Recipe Search Based on Ingredient: Input available ingredients and get a list of recipes to match those ingredients

+-   Ingredient List: List of all ingredients needed to prepare meal

--   As a user, I want clear instructions on how to prepare the meal
+-   Step-by-Step Instructions: Clear instructions on how to prepare each meal

+-   Preparation Time Estimate: An estimation time for cooking will be displayed to the user

--   As a user, I want to search for meals from specific Countries
+-   Cusine Search: Search for meals from a particular country or region

--   As a user, I want to be able to see all the meals I have saved

 ## Implementation